 So is there an appropriate way to mention your neighborhood’s family-friendly, or the fact that your kids are able to walk to their great school?

 Yes.
-You just need to choose your words carefully.
+Just choose your words wisely.

 “I have my sellers draft a letter about why they love their home and why they’re so sad to leave it.
 Then I print it on cute paper and I’ll leave it on the counter with the house flyers.
 Since it’s coming directly from the seller, I get the message out to potential buyers without violating the Fair Housing Act.”